 \subsection{Strong discontinuities on opening interfaces}

 Strong discontinuities occur in crack problems as displacements are discontinuous across the crack surface.
-Displacements on one side are different from the other side on the crack surface, leading to multiple values correspond to one spatial coordinate.
-The global neural network approximation must have non-zero solution jumps across the crack, which can be satisfied when $\gamma$ is selected $\gamma\left(\bm{x}^+\right)\neq\gamma\left(\bm{x}^-\right)$:
+Displacements on one side are distinct from the other side on the crack surface, leading to multiple values correspond to one spatial coordinate.
+The displacement approximation must have non-zero solution jumps across the crack, which can be satisfied when $\gamma$ is selected to be $\gamma\left(\bm{x}^+\right)\neq\gamma\left(\bm{x}^-\right)$:

 This can be simply achieved by selecting $\gamma$ as the sign function: